The Deadly Trackers: Production

-The film began as the project, Riata, written and directed by Sam Fuller, starring Richard Harris and Bo Hopkins.
+The film began production as Riata, written and directed by Sam Fuller, based on his novel and starring Richard Harris and Bo Hopkins.
 Production was halted during filming and then reassembled with a new director and cast, with Harris the only member of the original cast to return.

 According to costar Rod Taylor, Harris hated Fuller's script and walked out on the original production.
 Once Taylor signed on, he contributed to the re-write (Taylor was a member of the Screenwriters Guild) by adding scenes to flesh out his villainous character.
 It was through Harris' relentless drive that the film was completed at all, even using musical outtakes from other movies to cobble together the score.